isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-guided-analysis/c-stat-measures.md

 ---
 description: To help with the statistics, Data Workbench provides three statistical measures in the guided analysis visualization.
-seo-description: To help with the statistics, Data Workbench provides three statistical measures in the guided analysis visualization.
-seo-title: Statistical measures
 solution: Analytics
 title: Statistical measures
 topic: Data workbench